bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @notice from `_from` will be sended `_value` tokens to `_to`
      * @return `true` when transfer is done
      */
+    // BK NOTE - The following function does not have overflow protection.
+In this case where total supply is way way less than 2^256 / 2, there is no ability for the user
+    //    to cause an maths overflow anyway
-    function transferFrom(address _from, address _to, uint256 _value) returns (bool) {
+    // BK NOTE - This function will also allow an account to transfer 0 tokens function transferFrom(address _from, address _to, uint256 _value) returns (bool) {
         var avail = allowances[_from][msg.sender]
                   > balances[_from] ? balances[_from]